-Health coaches typically focus on improving and individualizing client’s diet along with education and support upgrading their diet to whole, high-quality foods.
+Health coaches typically focus on improving and individualizing a client’s diet along with education and support upgrading their diet to whole, high-quality foods.

-Offering both health coaching and eating psychology counseling, I love working from the nutritional realm and I also pick up where many traditional models leave off addressing the hidden influences and triggers that drive your behavior and contribute to your symptoms.
+Offering both nutrition/health and eating psychology support, I love working from the nutritional realm and I also pick up where many traditional models leave off addressing the hidden influences and triggers that drive your behavior and contribute to your symptoms.
 We explore the deeper dimensions of weight loss, overeating, chronic dieting, energy, embodiment, food morality, and digestive issues that other approaches may skim over.
 My education in advanced IFS therapy and depth-oriented psychology offer a unique approach that coaching and traditional nutrition support often miss.

 Rather than trying to manage or control the body and appetite, we fully engage with them and develop self-trust in the body’s needs and messages – a very empowering move for anyone wanting improve their relationship with their eating, body, and health.

 You can expect us to work directly with your main health concerns and draw on the wisdom of your past and current life situations to address your health from an integrative, holistic perspective.

-My clients are a group of very special women that I am 100% committed to.
+My clients are a group of very special people that I am 100% committed to.
 My one-on-one sessions are my highest level of support (yes, that means I think about you when I’m on my daily walks) so you can expect me at my best as a supporter, mentor, and teacher.

 Our work can run deep and can also be light-hearted and fun.
 I help guide you the most effective, resourceful ways I know how.

 Of course.
-Many of my clients report better sleep, a significant decrease in unwanted eating habits, weight loss, less bloating, and more easeful and consistent digestion and elimination.
+Many of my clients report better sleep, a significant decrease in unwanted eating habits, weight loss, less bloating, and improved digestion and elimination.